 The inventory turnover ratio as a performance indicator

 Inventory turnover measures can serve as powerful tools for evaluating operational efficiency and inventory management effectiveness.
-A balanced inventory turnover ratio can enhance profitability by minimizing holding costs and ensuring inventory freshness, which is particularly crucial for businesses dealing with perishable goods.
+A balanced inventory turnover ratio can enhance profitability by minimising holding costs and ensuring inventory freshness, which is particularly crucial for businesses dealing with perishable goods.

 Imagine a fresh produce retailer with an inventory turnover ratio of 20.
 This high turnover rate indicates that the retailer effectively rotates its stock, preventing produce from sitting too long, which would lead to spoilage.
 This strategy ensures that customers receive fresh goods, enhancing customer satisfaction and loyalty, which are significant drivers of long-term business success.